 Essential reading: Welfare and equalities

-The rising cost of living crisis, two years of a global pandemic, reductions in benefits are all having a huge impact on many people’s income and ability to house, feed and support themselves and their families.
+The cost of living crisis, two years of a global pandemic, reductions in benefits continue to take a toll on many people’s income and ability to house, feed and support themselves and their families.
 Councils and councillors are, as ever, at the sharp end of trying pick up the pieces for the most vulnerable.

 We have picked out a few items from our huge library of local government content that we hope will provide you with inspiration, ideas or just food for thought and make you want to delve deeper into the LGIU’s local government resources.